Inspecting the Chicagoland area including Bartlett, Roselle, Bloomingdale, Schaumburg

 Why My Company

-than my construction experience, my other qualifications include being a certified member of the American Society of Home Inspectors (ASHI) and a member of the Great Lakes Chapter of ASHI (ASHI-GLC) and I'm fully licensed with the State of Illinois.
+than my construction experience, my other qualifications include being a certified member of the American Society of Home Inspectors (ASHI) and and I'm fully licensed with the State of Illinois.

 ASHI is the leading home inspection organization